 Despite its fearsome reputation, the inland taipan, native to central-eastern Australia, is an elusive and rarely encountered predator.
 This highly venomous snake inhabits remote areas, making human encounters extremely rare.
 However, its potent venom is nothing short of astonishing.

 The venom of the inland taipan can cause rapid paralysis, disrupt blood clotting, and lead to a high fatality rate if left untreated.
-In a single bite, it can deliver enough venom to kill up to 100 people.
-The venom's neurotoxins quickly attack the nervous system, solidifying this deadly predator's fearsome reputation.
+In a single bite, it can deliver enough venom to kill more than 100 adult men.
+The venom’s neurotoxins quickly attack the nervous system, solidifying this deadly predator’s fearsome reputation.

 In the grand scheme of dangerous animals, the inland taipan stands as a formidable yet reclusive figure, embodying both lethal capability and a surprising desire for solitude.